noralschimpf/Weather-Preprocessing/README.md

 * When PyCharm is first started, it will display a pop-up to disable Windows Defender Scanning (`Windows Defender might be impacting your build and IDE performance.
 PyCharm checked the following directories:`)
   * Running the linked script (`elevator.exe`) will disable this permanently, despite the pop-up reapperaing with session launches.
   * alternatively, in windows settings: `Virus and threat protection settings` | `add or remove exclusions` | `add exclusion` and point to the data directory in this project.

+The project interpreter was built as an Anaconda environment, using Python 3.6.
+A list of used libraries is provided, as well as the exported Anaconda environment (*environment.yml*)
+* matplotlib
+  * basemap
+* beautifulsoup4
+* numpy
+* pandas
+* requests

+## Visual Studio Environment
+`Track_Gen.c` was modified, debugged, and compiled using Microsoft Visual Studio 2019, with all build attributes specified in the source.
 ## Project Execution
 The Python Scripts are written to be run in stages for each data-type, leading up to the generation of weather cubes.

 #### Preparing Flight Files
 Generating flight files requires access to a database of Integrated Flight Format (IFF) entries.
-Once available, the program in `Track_Gen_C-files` may be compiled to generate the appropriate flight plan (`_fp.txt.`) and track-point (`_trk.txt`) files.
+* Once available, the program in `Track_Gen_C-files` should be modified to match the local source and destination file locations.
+ Compiling and running the program will generate the appropriate flight plan (`_fp.txt.`) and track-point (`_trk.txt`) files.
 Flight-plan and track-point CSV's may be dropped directly into `Data/IFF_Flight_Plans` and `Data/IFF_Track_Points` respectively.
 * `IFF_Track_Point_Prep.py` should be executed first.
 It will downsample the number of track-point entries and save the track-points into directores sorted by-date using the first available timestamp.
 Processed Track points will be saved to `Data/IFF_Track_Points/Sorted/`
 * `IFF_Flight_Plan_Prep.py` May then be executed.
 It will parse the initially-reported waypoints and navaids into their latitude and longitude coordinates by querying [OpenNav](https://opennav.com/).
-These will be assigned a timestamp from the flight's track point file, and then interpolated to a target number of samples.
+These will be assigned a timestamp from the flight's matching track point file, and then interpolated to a target number of samples.
   * Since OpenNav is queried to find waypoint and navaid coordinates, an internet connection is required for this script.

 #### Preparing EchoTop Data